Spectral properties of generalized Paley graphs

 where $\lambda(\G)$ is the maximum absolute value of the non-principal eigenvalues of $\Gamma$.
 An $n$-regular connected directed graph $\G$ is Ramanujan if it satisfies \eqref{ram cond 2} and also its adjacency matrix can be diagonalized by a unitary matrix, see for instance \cite{L}.
 A more recent definition due to Lubotzky and Parzanchevski (see \cite{LuPa}, \cite{Pa}) is that an $n$-regular connected digraph $\G$ is Ramanujan if

-One can check from the spectrum given in \eqref{spec paley dir} that the directed Paley graphs $\vec P(q)$ with $q \equiv 3 \pmod 4$ are Ramanujan under the two notions (in the second sense, it is mentioned in \S 13.3.3 in \cite{Pa} for $q=p$ prime).
+One can check from the spectrum given in \eqref{spec paley dir} that the directed Paley graphs $\vec P(q)$, i.e.\@ those $\G(2,q)$ with $q \equiv 3 \pmod 4$, are Ramanujan under the two notions (in the second sense, it is mentioned in \S 13.3.3 in \cite{Pa} for $q=p$ prime).
 In this way we have that the graphs $\G(1,q)$ and $\G(2,q)$ are Ramanujan for any $q$.

 We will now study which GP-graphs $\G(3,q)$ and $\G(4,q)$ are Ramanujan.
-In Theorem \ref{rama car} we have found those semiprimitive GP-graphs $\G(3,q)$, $\G(4,q)$ which are Ramanujan (they are the graphs given in $(b)$--$(e)$ in the previous list).
+In Theorem \ref{rama car} we have found those semiprimitive GP-graphs $\G(3,q)$ and $\G(4,q)$ which are Ramanujan (they are the graphs given in $(b)$--$(e)$ in the previous list).
 For this reason, we now assume that $\G(k,q)$ is non-semiprimitive for $k=3,4,$ where $q=p^m$, that is to say $p \equiv 1 \pmod k$.

 To study the Ramanujanicity of the graphs $\G(3,q)$ we will need a lemma.
-So, we fix some notations, denote by $\lambda_0,\lambda_1,\lambda_2$ be the non-principal eigenvalues of $\G(3,q)$, that is (see $(a)$ in Theorem \ref{gp3q})
+So, we first fix some notations.
+Denote by $\lambda_0,\lambda_1,\lambda_2$ the non-principal eigenvalues of $\G(3,q)$, that is (see $(a)$ in Theorem \ref{gp3q})

 where $a,b$ are integers uniquely determined by the conditions \eqref{ab27}.
 Notice that $\lambda(\G(3,q))$ can be realized by any of the three non-principal eigenvalues of $\G(3,q)$.